Open topic with navigation

 Opacity - Controls the transparencey of the surface.

-Material Layer - Adds a Material Layer above the base material.
-See the Material Layers topic in this manual for more details.
+Material Layer - Adds a Material Layer above the base material, which provides greater flexibility for mixing and blending multiple surface characteristics.

 Open topic with navigation